2018 Year in Review

 Lambertville Historical Society / James Wilson Marshall House Museum

-The Marshall House Museum was open and staffed from late April through October, Saturdays and Sundays, 1-4pm.
-This 1816 facility is maintained solely with LHS funds and all proper documents, bills and tax accounts were filed.
+The Marshall House Museum was open and staffed from May through October, Saturdays and Sundays, 1-4pm.
+This 1816 facility is maintained solely with LHS funds and grants and all proper documents, bills and tax accounts were filed.

-For 2017 the Lambertville Historical Society, a non-profit, had four officers and ten trustees for 14 total voting.
-An Advisory Board (non-voting) had six members.
-We have a full slate of Trustees and Officers for the 2018 Board for election at our next Annual Membership Meeting on January 21, 2018.
+For 2018 the Lambertville Historical Society, a non-profit, had 4 Officers and 11 Trustees for 14 total voting.
+An Advisory Board (non-voting) had 7 members.
+We have a full slate of Trustees and Officers for the 2019 Board for election at our next Annual Membership Meeting of Jan.
+20th, 2019.

 We continue to look at ADA accessibility issues regarding the Marshall House Museum.
 Our public lectures, receptions and events are currently held at accessible sites.
 We have made professional connections for signing interpretation as needed.
-Studies continued for a possible ramp to improve access to the museum’s first floor.
+Studies continued for a possible ramp to improve access to the First Floor.

 COMMUNITY PROGRAMS and SERVICES:

-Guided historical town tours were available first Sundays, April through November, and for Shadfest and Winterfest.
+Guided historical town tours were available 1st Sundays, April through November, and for Shadfest & Winterfest.
 Several additional custom town tours were given.
-Five tour leaders participated in the year’s tours.
+Five tour leaders participated in the tours.
 Special tours included a Halloween-themed town tour and a children’s tour.
 For Shadfest, we operated a booth with historical information and games and provided town tours.
+320 participants total touring.

-Our late spring LHS Membership Social Hour/Members Walking Tour was held on June 4 with about 35 members attending.
+Our Summer Membership Social Hour, Mixer and members’ Historical Walking Tour was held in June with about 60 members and guests.

-LHS sponsored a 6th Annual Holiday Music CD with many original songs from musicians of the community.
-CD-release parties were held at the Elks Lodge, the Birdhouse Center for the Arts and Havana’s Restaurant in New Hope.
-Sales were excellent with proceeds to LHS.
+LHS sponsored a 7th Annual Holiday CD with many original songs from musicians of the community.
+CD-release parties were held at the Elks Lodge, the Birdhouse Center for the Arts and Havanas.
+Sales were excellent with proceeds going to LHS.

-Our 35th Annual Historic Lambertville House Tour on October 15 included seven historic homes, the Marshall House Museum, the Centenary United Methodist Church and the Lambertville Free Public Library.
-Ticket sales were strong at 600 paid.
+Our 37th Annual Historic Lambertville House Tour on October 21, 2018, included 6 historic homes, the Marshall House Museum, and Saint Andrew’s Episcopal Church.
+Ticket sales were strong at 650 paid.
 Approximately 140 volunteers and homeowners were involved and also toured.
 An informative program book with researched house histories was prepared.
 This event was a financial success with much local news coverage and great participation by local businesses as sponsors and purchasers of tour book ads.
-The library site also included a new and popular exhibit of historic local images, prepared by local artist Scott MacNeill.

 Approximately 60 private requests were made for historical information or images.
 Topics included: